az0977776/eau2/report/doc.md

 ## KVStore

 ### Key
 A `Key` object is used as key that is provided to a K/V store.
-A `Key` object contains a `String` object and a node index where the value associated with this `Key` is stored. `Key` is serialized to the format `<node index><key name(null terminated)>`.
+A `Key` object contains a `String` object and a node index.
+The node index determines which key-value store node the value can be found on and the string key is what is used to find the value. `Key` is serialized to the format `<node index><key name(null terminated)>`.

 ### Value
 A `Value` object is what a `Key` object is associated with.
 It holds a `char*` byte array of serialized data and a `size_t` representing the size of the data.

 ### KeyValueStore
 The `KeyValueStore` class manages associations between `Key` objects and `Value` objects.
-A `KeyValueStore` on one process knows about `KeyValueStore` objects on other processes and can access `Value` objects on other processes.
-It is also possible to put `Value` objects into `KeyValueStore` objects on other processes. `KeyValueStore` objects each hold a `Client` object that is used for communication with other `KeyValueStore` objects.
+A `KeyValueStore` on one process knows about `KeyValueStore` objects on other nodes and can access `Value` objects on other nodes.
+It is also possible to put `Value` objects into `KeyValueStore` objects on other nodes. `KeyValueStore` objects each hold a `Client` object that is used for network communication with other `KeyValueStore` objects.

 Putting a key and value:
 ```cpp